ly0va/GL-signal-processing/README.md

 This is a digital signal processing app for GlobalLogic C++ practice.

-It not meant to be very useful and still is a work in progress.
+It is not meant to be very useful and still is a work in progress.

 ## Installation

-*Dependencies:*
+**Dependencies:**

 - `libsndfile` for generating `.wav` files
 - `mpv` for playing `.wav` files